bchareyre/yade-mpi/doc/sphinx/prog.rst

 Creating interactions explicitly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Interactions may still be created explicitly with :yref:`yade.utils.createInteraction`, without any spatial requirements.
-This function searches current engines for dispatchers and uses them. :yref:`InteractionGeometryFunctor` is called with the ``force`` parameter, obliging it to return ``true`` even if there is no spatial overlap.
+This function searches current engines for dispatchers and uses them. :yref:`IGeomFunctor` is called with the ``force`` parameter, obliging it to return ``true`` even if there is no spatial overlap.

 Associating Material and State types